 The Dance Program generally offers one or two lecture/seminar courses per semester.
 These courses are open to all students although some upper level courses recommend or require a prior lecture or seminar course in the Arts, Humanities, or Social Sciences.

 Our core courses include:

 Approaches to Dance: Themes and Perspectives (open to all students, required for the dance minor and major, and offered every other year)

 Dance History I: Roots of Western Theater Dance

 Dance History II: A History of Contemporary Western Theater Dance

 Practical Anatomy: Muscles, Bones, Movement

 Performing the Political Body: Dance and Power

-Bryn Mawr also engages visiting professors who teach lecture/seminar courses within a specialized topic or that explore dance forms and cultures beyond traditional Western theatre dance.
-A few of our recent courses have included: Dr. Toni Shapiro-Phim — Dance, Migration and Exile and Dr. Laura Vriend — Performing the City: Theorizing Bodies in Space.
-This Fall Lela Aisha Jones will teach Diasporic Bodies, Grounding Freedom: The black/African Dancing Body, Restoration, and Activism.
+Bryn Mawr also engages visiting professors who teach lecture/seminar courses within a specialized topic or that explore dance forms and cultures beyond traditional Western theater dance.
+A few of our recent courses have included: Dr. Toni Shapiro-Phim — Dance, Migration and Exile; Dr. Laura Vriend — Performing the City: Theorizing Bodies in Space; Lela Aisha Jones — Diasporic Bodies, Grounding Freedom: The black/African Dancing Body, Restoration, and Activism.
 In addition, students can utilize an independent study option in dance.
 Past student work has included a variety of final projects ranging from field research to scholarly papers.